-Contact our law office to schedule your free consultation with a family law attorney in Lawrenceville, GA.
+Contact our law office to schedule your consultation with a family law attorney in Lawrenceville, GA.
 We care about what you are going through, and we want to help you find a solution that works best for you and your children.

 Our family law firm in Lawrenceville, GA also provides:

 - LGBT Divorce Lawyer in Lawrenceville, GA

 - Cohabitation Agreements Lawyers in Lawrenceville, GA

 - Lawrenceville Collaborative Divorce Lawyer